Washington Child Support Guidelines (2026 Updates)

 The SSR and Low-Income Safeguards

-The 2026 Washington schedule incorporates the approximately $2,394 SSR.
+The 2026 Washington schedule incorporates the $2,394 SSR.
 For a $9,500 income, the $1,405 obligation is subject to a check to ensure the payor isn't reduced to a net income below the poverty threshold.

 Calculation Summary & Requirements